How to Wear Makeup Without Damaging Your Eyelash ExtensionsFebruary 08, 2023

 Even though it’s tempting to swipe on a dash of mascara to boost your lashes even more, it’s not worth making your lashes clump together and weakening the lash glue.
 Instead, apply mascara only on your lower lashes.
-If you’re determined to wear mascara despite the warnings, search for one that is oil-free, like the Maybelline New York Great Lash Mascara
+If you’re determined to wear mascara despite the warnings, search for one that is oil-free, like the Maybelline New York Lash Sensational Sky High Mascara.

 Don’t Wear Waterproof Makeup

 Waterproof makeup requires extra effort to remove it from your eyes at the end of the day.
 The key to preserving lash extensions is to wear makeup that can be gently removed, which excludes the waterproof products in your makeup arsenal.

 Comb Through Your Lashes With a Spoolie Daily

-Lash extensions have the tendency to criss-cross and get tangled, especially while you’re sleeping.
+Lash extensions have a tendency to criss-cross and get tangled, especially while you’re sleeping.
 To get them back in order, gently comb through them with a spoolie every morning and be careful not to tug.
 Another way to care for your lashes every day is to use an eyelash extension conditioner.
-“It will keep those lashes looking flawless in between fill-ins,” Monaco explains.
+“It will keep those lashes looking flawless in between fill-ins,” Monaco says.

 Watch What Type of Eyeshadow You Use

 “Eyeshadows with a sparkle base can cause irritation to the eyelid margin,” Monaco says.
 Avoid powder and glitter getting trapped in your extensions by using a tight-bristled eyeshadow brush and removing excess powder from your brush before application.

 Use a Powder Liner